Want to Grow Spanish Moss but don’t know the proper care? Don’t worry! We have the best guide so you can grow it with ease.

-Munro’s Filiformis: Native to Paraguay it’s also known as a “Silver Ghost.”
-The greenish grey colores tendril give this variety a spooky look.
-Flowers are tinged green.
+- Munro’s Filiformis: Native to Paraguay, it’s also known as a “Silver Ghost.”
+The greenish-grey colored tendrils give this variety a spooky look.
+The flowers are tinged green.

-Maurice’s Robusta: Very popular in Australia this cultivar originates from Mexico.
-The leaves are thicker and greyish as compared to “Silver ghost.”
+- Maurice’s Robusta: Very popular in Australia, this cultivar originates from Mexico.
+The leaves are thicker and grey as compared to “Silver Ghost.”

-Spanish Gold: Native to South America it’s gaining popularity very quickly in other parts.
-The greyish-green leaves are adorned with bright yellow flowers.
+- Spanish Gold: Native to South America, it’s gaining popularity very quickly in other parts.
+The grey-green leaves are adorned with bright yellow flowers.

-Odin’s Genuina: The overall beauty of this plant is enhanced by its yellowish brown flowers.
-Guatemala and Mexico are from where it originated.
+- Odin’s Genuina: The beauty of this plant is enhanced by its yellow-brown flowers.
+Guatemala and Mexico are where they originated.

 1. Where Does Spanish Moss Grow?